meenakshics/CVI-basic/README.md

 # CVI-basic
 Some beginner's code in CV.
 Includes code for sharpening (using blur), template matching, affine transformation (library function) and basic object tracking.

+Also includes a folder with an attempt at lane detection.